keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 - How can we gradually move to this system?
 -->

-### What are we hoping to achieve?

-##### For teachers
-Teacher salaries that compete with similar jobs in the market, so we can attract enough teachers for our classrooms.

-More choices for teachers, such as teaching for more specific age groups.
-Currently in the Netherlands, a primary school teacher's education prepares teachers for working with the age range of 4 to 12.
-There's a huge difference between teaching either end of this range, one group needs help going to the bathroom, while the other wants to learn about the world.
-Some teachers aren't interested in working with both groups, and then decide not to become a teacher altogether.

-More differentiation in teacher salaries.
-Teachers teaching in more expensive cities should get paid more.
-Excellent teachers should get paid more.

-##### For students
-More differentiation in student levels.
-In the Netherlands, it's common for fast learners to skip a year if they tend to go through their current year's material too quickly.
-However, it's entirely up to the student whether to work ahead or not and often there's no motivation for students to go faster than the average student in their class.

-Support with choosing an educational path.
-Too many students get stuck deciding what to study, and have to try out several studies before finding one that matches them.

-Practical career advice.
-How do you prepare for interviews?
-How do you find what companies to apply for?
-How do you negotiate your salary?

-Education that never stops.
-What do you do if you get fired?
-What do you do if a crisis hits and your field collapses?
-The system should support people in changing their career if needed.

 ### How do we ensure students are educated equally?
 It's important that students, after leaving the educational system, are at a similar level of capability.
 Educational equality improves income equality and reduces the need for social welfare.